For Autumn and Spring Conditions

 Water Resistant and Waterproof Cycling Clothing

 There is a wide spectrum of options available that vary from shower-proof, highly packable jackets to totally waterproof rain capes.
 Generally speaking, water-resistant jackets will withstand heavy showers while remaining breathable.
-A good example would be the Castelli Squadra ER Rain Jacket.
+A good example would be the Castelli Idro Pro 2 Rain Jacket.

 Totally waterproof garments, on the other hand, are better for using in persistent rainfall but can sometimes come at the expense of losing a little in the way of breathability.
 Then again, the holy grail of lightweight, packable, breathable and waterproof does exist in the Gore Wear Shakedry Range.